| | Energy blog Demography now Kimmo Klemola

 Demography deals with populations.
 It is

 much more important than democracy.
+In 1908,

 German chemist Fritz Haber made an innovation that probably outplays all other